-Types of Climbing Vegetables
+Types of Climbing Vegetables to Trellis

 Knowing the difference in their growing tendencies can help you choose the right support structure.

 Cucumbers, peas, and many squash varieties have tendrils that reach out from the plant’s stem in search of something to grab onto and climb.
 The tendrils can go upwards and sideways.

-Read more about growing your best cucumbers here.
+Read more about growing your best cucumbers.

 A note on squash: There are many varieties, but if the variety you are growing is a vine/climber, then it will follow the tendril rule.

 Would you like to learn more about growing vegetables efficiently to reduce maintenance and increase yield?